 Can I hire you or buy something from you?

-A) I have done freelance/contract work in the past, and I will continue to collaborate on projects in the future.
-However, I do work full-time, and I like to spend a bit of time with my family too.
-So feel free to contact me by email or through the contact form with some details about your project, including the timeframe, type of media/materials to be created, and content.
+A) Yes, I have done freelance/contract work in the past, and I will continue to collaborate on projects in the future, however I also produce educational videos independently, so my availability isn’t guaranteed.
+Do feel free to contact me by email or through the contact form with some details about your project, including the timeframe, type of media/materials to be created, and content.
 Then I will either respond with a quote for the job, or with regrets that my availability is too limited.

 B) I don't have a shop, nor any merchandise for sale yet.
 If you want to purchase a print, contact me, and we can work something out.